jupyter-book/mystmd.org/index.md

 ---
 title: MyST Markdown - Tools for the future of technical communication
 description: Community-driven tools for the future of technical communication and publication.
-MyST makes markdown more extensible and powerful to support an ecosystem of tools for computational narratives, technical documentation, and open scientific communication.
+MyST makes Markdown more extensible and powerful to support an ecosystem of tools for computational narratives, technical documentation, and open scientific communication.
 thumbnail: thumbnails/index.png
 ---